kevinneibarger/FlexionCodeReview/README.md

 A Flexion Code Review Repository

 ### Install an Run ####
+Prerequiste: Make sure you have java installed.
+To test this open a CommandLine and type "java -version".
 1. Download or clone the code to a folder on your PC/Mac
 2. Open a CommandLine (cmd)
 3. Navigate to the downloaded or cloned repository